junxiongliu/Retailer-Network-Segmentation-and-Visualization/README.md

 	* In general, the main objective of the visualization is to provide a comprehensive approach to visualize this unique network/orders data.
 The dashboard is divided into three parts (`Retailer KPI`, `Network Structure`, and `Filters`):
 		* `Retailer KPI` is on the left part of the page.
 It contains three graphs related to focal retailer of your choice and it presents key information such as sales, orders, and cross-sell about the focal retailer against its competitiors.
 		* `Network Structure` is on the middle of the page.
 It contains the structure of the full retailer network where nodes are retailers and edges represent amount of cross-sell between retailers (or a.k.a "customer flow").
 The graph is colored by our **clustering results** from the analysis part.
 		* `Filters` is on the right and this section controls the graphs of the other two sections.
-"Network Filter" controls the `Network Structure` section and "Retailer Filter" controls the `Retailer KPI` section
+"Network Filter" controls the `Network Structure` section and "Retailer Filter" controls the `Retailer KPI` section.
+			* Note: For `Category` and `Competitiors` boxes, you can press `Ctrl` (for Windows users) to multi-select.